fibo/fibo.github.io/_posts/2014-12-23-the-camel-replicates.md

 $ tar xzf /path/to/cpanSources.tar.gz
 ```

 and you are done!
-Your *cpan* client on *host.customer.com* will not fetch sources from mirrors.
+Your *cpan* client on *host.customer.com* will not fetch sources from CPAN mirrors.
+In fact, by default, *cpan* uses the *~/.cpan/sources* for caching the sources tarballs, and if the distro is already there it will not try to download it.
+Hence you can install all dependencies needed by your package even in those hosts that are isolated from Internet, those hosts where probably you work to pay your rent :)

 <!-- TODO add CPAN mirror http if hosts can connect -->